-We believe in charging for the work we do, no more and no less.
+When we transfer film to DVD we believe in charging for the work we do, no more and no less.
 A huge percentage of film reels are not full, and flat rate pricing greatly advantages the transfer company.
-Further, a secret in our industry is that over 80% of the film reels are the hockey puck sized ones that have 50 feet or less of footage.
-The flat rate reel pricing at other companies was invented to take advantage of this dynamic.
+Further, a secret in our industry is that over 80% of the film reels are the hockey puck-sized ones that have 50 feet or fewer of footage.
+The flat rate reel pricing at other film transferring companies was invented to take advantage of this dynamic.
 For example, a standard 50 foot 8mm reel at all of our major competitors, even discounted 50%, costs more than our superior film transfer service.
 We honestly don’t like how other companies price their film transfers and we’re proud of our transparent and high value pricing, even if it means we lose out on the business benefits that others glean from flashy, ultimately empty discounts.

 Why does it cost extra to digitize the sound on my reels?

 Sound transfer requires additional equipment, a secondary transfer, quality check of the sound sync and some light optimization work.
-This process is priced to break even, not make money.
+When we transfer films to DVD that have sound, this additional process is priced to break even, not make money.
 Sound is found on ~6% of the film reels we see, and clients often are unaware that sound was on their reels.
 As such, we’ve priced this service at the minimum level so that we can avoid unpleasant surprises all around while ultimately preserving the memories.

 What sort of files do I get?

-Your 8mm and 16mm films are exported in .mp4 files in the h264 codec.
-This format is the gold standard in the industry due to Mac and PC compatibility, ease of editing in common software, and high quality video quality in a space efficient file (~1.6GB per hour of footage).
-All that said, if you are a film editor and would like alternative file types, such as larger .avi files, you can let us know and we can accommodate most requests.
+When we transfer film to DVDs or USB sticks the footage is exported in .mp4 files in the h264 codec.
+This format is the gold standard in the industry due to Mac and PC compatibility, ease of editing in common software, and high quality video quality in a space-efficient file (~1.6GB per hour of footage).
+All that said, if you are a film editor and would like alternative file types when transferring film, such as larger .avi files, you can let us know and we can accommodate most requests.